xavisec/hackingnotes/README.md

 This repo helps me:

-- Avoid Googling the same payloads and tools
+* Avoid Googling the same payloads and tools
-- Organize what I actually use in investigations
+* Organize what I actually use in investigations
-- Prepare for certs, interviews, and internal projects
+* Prepare for certs, interviews, and internal projects
-- Share practical knowledge with peers and students
+* Share practical knowledge with peers and students

-You're welcome to fork, reuse, or suggest improvements.

 ---

 ## ⚠️ Ethical Use Notice

 All content in this repository is shared for legitimate educational and research purposes.
 Use this information responsibly, only within authorized environments such as labs, test systems, or CTF platforms.
 Unauthorized use may be illegal and unethical.

 ---

 ## 📄 License

 This project is licensed under the **Apache License 2.0**.
-You are free to use, modify, and distribute the content, provided you retain proper attribution and include a copy of the license.

 [View Full License »](https://www.apache.org/licenses/LICENSE-2.0)